Probability inequalities and tail estimates for metric semigroups: Abstract

 \section{Abstract}

 We study probability inequalities leading to tail estimates in a general semigroup $\G$ with a translation-invariant metric $d_\G$.
-Using recent work [{\it Ann.~Prob.}, to appear] that extends the Hoffmann-J{\o}rgensen inequality to all metric semigroups, we obtain tail estimates and approximate bounds for sums of independent semigroup-valued random variables, their moments, and decreasing rearrangements.
-In particular, we obtain the ``correct'' universal constants in several cases, extending results in the Banach space literature by Johnson--Schechtman--Zinn [{\it Ann.~Prob.}~13], Hitczenko [{\it Ann.~Prob.}~22], and Hitczenko and Montgomery-Smith [{\it Ann.~Prob.}~29].
-Our results also hold more generally, in the minimal mathematical framework required to state them: metric semigroups $\G$.
-This includes all compact, discrete, or abelian Lie groups.
+(An important and central example of this in the functional analysis literature is that of $\G$ a Banach space.)
+Using our prior work [{\it Ann.~Prob.} 2017] that extends the Hoffmann-J{\o}rgensen inequality to all metric semigroups, we obtain tail estimates and approximate bounds for sums of independent semigroup-valued random variables, their moments, and decreasing rearrangements.
+In particular, we obtain the ``correct'' universal constants in several cases, extending results in the Banach space literature by Johnson--Schechtman--Zinn [{\it Ann.~Prob.} 1985], Hitczenko [{\it Ann.~Prob.} 1994], and Hitczenko and Montgomery-Smith [{\it Ann.~Prob.} 2001].
+Our results also hold more generally, in a very primitive mathematical framework required to state them: metric semigroups $\G$.
+This includes all compact, discrete, or (connected) abelian Lie groups.